 A moment of justice is better than seventy years of worship in which you keep fasts and pass the nights offering prayers and worship to Allah.―Jami' Al-Sa'adat (the Collector of Felicities) by Muhammad Mahdi Ibn Abi Dharr Al-Naraqi

 UU Santa Fe Social Justice Teams

 What we do matters.
 Ours is a theology of engagement.
 We draw inspiration and truth from experiencing each other and the world around us.
 In doing so, we necessarily witness both the beauty and brokenness of our larger community and environment.
 Not everyone is suited for rolling paint or standing in a protest line, but there are many ways of engaging in this vital work: service, education, organizing, advocacy, lobbying and witness.
-UU Santa Fe congregants engage in all of these.
+UU Santa Fe members engage in all of these.
 You can too.
-Our social justices teams are guided by their Social Justice Covenant.
+Our social justices teams are guided by our Social Justice Covenant.

 Our justice initiatives are led by the Social Justice Council, comprised of Social Justice Issue Team leaders below as well as a few members-at-large.
 Join any team at any time or put your passion to work by forming a new team!
 Our current issue teams:

 These meetings are scheduled two to three times per year.
 They are a great opportunity to learn what initiatives we are committed to and how you can be part of UU Santa Fe's social justice work.
 Watch for details in the UU Santa Fe Weekly ENewsletter and/or the UU Santa Fe News and Events web page.